 There is significant learning from this project, particularly about their inclusive PAR method.
-It shows how the method can be applied to any marginalised group.
+The method is applicable to any marginalised group.
 The learning as it applies to women and people with disability are listed and include: attentive listening, accommodating differences in language, meaning and ability, building on individual differences, and encouraging creative expression and being flexible.

 The recommendations include being open about the risks, challenges and failures of a PAR project; moving towards more transformative ways of working with marginalised people, and engaging in inclusive dialogue about concerns and contextual issues with all stakeholders.